rootslab/hoar/Readme.md

  * the normal version identifiers, the second containing pre-release
  * identifiers, if any exist ( sub-string after '-' ).
  * List of identifiers about build meta data ( sub-string after '+' ),
- * was pushed to the 'normal version' or 'pre-release version' array.
+ * will be pushed to the 'normal version' or 'pre-release version' array.
  *
  * parse( "1.0.1-pre.1.x+build001" );
  *